Collegiate Arts Bridge

 Students will submit a project proposal by August, and is due to the committee by October.

-Information on how students can register for a 2 credit independent study through their college or university will be available soon.
+Students can register for a 1-3 credit independent study through their college or university.

 Costs / Financial Assistance